 top of page

-Dialogues of women with African American lineage who descend from American Indian, black, and white men and women that contributed to the American Revolution.
+Dialogues of women with African American lineage, whose patriot ancestors—American Indian, Black, and white men and women—contributed to the American Revolution.

 These women have proven their ancestry by their membership in the Daughters of the American Revolution (DAR).
 Any woman 18 years or older may become a member of the DAR by proving direct lineal descent to a patriot who contributed to the Revolutionary War.